 These websites allow punters to bet on a variety of products and the outcome of almost every ball in a cricket match, whether domestic or international.

 Current loopholes in the Information Technology Act allow for online sports betting to be conducted without any fear of retribution.
 Many proponents of sports betting continue to argue that some form of legislation for both offshore and online sports betting is overdue in the country, and includes the state of Uttar Pradesh as well.
-This can not only add revenue for the state but also help improve the standard of sports facilities and infrastructure, and eliminate the billion dollar illegal betting racket.
+This will not only add revenue for the state but also help improve the standard of sports facilities and infrastructure and eliminate the billion-dollar illegal betting racket.

 In the case Director General of Police, Chennai v.
-Mahalakshmi Cultural Association, the High Court declared rummy illegal since the game was played for stakes which is a form of gambling.
-However, the Karnataka and Andhra Pradesh High Courts found that rummy was a game of skill and can be played on casinos and online.
+Mahalakshmi Cultural Association, the High Court declared rummy illegal since the game was played for stakes which is a form of gambling However, the Karnataka and Andhra Pradesh High Courts found that rummy was a game of skill and can be played on casinos and online.
 And in 2015, the Supreme Court declared that Madras High Court ruling void, as the original accused Association was acquitted by the trial court in the original case that did not even mention rummy anywhere.